julelang/manual/src/common-concepts/arrays.md

 ```

 ::: info
 Only works as expected with variables.
-Other declarations are supports this syntax, but always uses zero length arrays, not auto-sized arrays.
+Other declarations supports this syntax, but always uses zero length arrays, not auto-sized arrays.
 :::

 ## Filling Arrays